Skip to main content

 Set Up Integrations

 Strety integrates where your work happens.
-That means Microsoft Teams, Planner, Connectwise, Autotask, and Halo (and more on the way).
+That means Microsoft Teams, Planner, Monday.com, Hubspot, Asana, Google Tasks, Connectwise, Autotask, and Halo.
 In order to truly take advantage of all Strety has to offer, we recommend integrating before you begin to run your meetings

 Microsoft Teams

 If your organization lives in MS Teams, we encourage you to use the Strety App in Teams - no need for another silo'd tool.
-All we need is for a global admin to grant the required permissions then anyone invited to Strety will be able to use Strety within MS Teams.
+If you allow your team to install MS Apps, you should be all set!
+If you currently restrict folks from installing apps, you will need a global admin to grant the one-time required permission

-The best part is when those tickets or tasks are completed within those platforms, the To-Do will automatically complete back in Strety
+The best part is when tasks or tickets are completed within those platforms, the To-Do will automatically complete back in Strety

 Run your first L10